technoheman/hemanshubhojak.com/_posts/2016/2016-06-09-keeping-feature-branch-insync-with-develop.md

 I do the following to keep my feature branch in sync with develop.

 ```
+git checkout develop    #if you don't have it already
+git checkout feature/x  #if you don't have it already
 git pull --all
 git merge develop
 ```